 - Comfortable Closed Shoes to Wear in Camp Please no sandals or flip-flops

 Special Consideration For those camps that have river rafting or other forms of boating:

-River rafting companies may have their own list of clothing allowed while rafting which we will send you if that is a part of the camp.
-River rafting company has their own waiver of liability that must be read and signed prior to arriving at camp.
-Generally
+River rafting companies may have their list of clothing allowed while rafting which we will send you if that is a part of the camp.
+River rafting companies have their own waiver of liability that must be read and signed before arriving at camp.

 - Non-cotton clothes are required while river rafting – NO cotton is allowed to be worn when on the water.